Nikita-ctr/portallocator/README.md

-### It's a simple Java library to get a random TCP port.
+### It's a simple Java library to get a random TCP port

 You can reserve a random TCP port: